SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

 “At the end of the day for us, AI is about automation… It’s about how you drive a greater set of operations in an automated way… because we’re a data company, and that data is analyzed consistently, [so] you’re able to provide greater and greater insights.”

 Casey emphasizes that AI’s primary value for finance is operational scale.
-Forecasting, data analysis, and scenario modeling are prime candidates for automation-especially in data-rich SaaS companies.
-He doesn’t talk about replacing judgment.
-He talks about removing the friction that slows insight generation.
+Forecasting, data analytics, and scenario modeling are main elements of automation, especially in data-rich SaaS companies.
+Andrew doesn’t aim to replace judgment; he aims to remove the friction that slows insight generation.

-This aligns with a broader pattern: successful SaaS CFO practices now include a bias toward automation where accuracy can be maintained.
-AI becomes a multiplier for insight, not a substitute for strategy.
+This aligns with a broader pattern, i.e, successful SaaS CFO practices now favor automation for preserving accuracy.
+In this approach, AI in finance acts as a multiplier for insight instead of a replacement for strategic thinking.

 6. Bill Koefoed, CFO at OneStream